zextras/tech-doc/source/_includes/_usage/wsc.rst

 * The original sending date and time
 * A *forwarded-multiple-times* icon in case the message was forwarded two or more times

-When you create a new Chat or Group for the first time, the list on the left-hand side will be populated; the most recent Chats or Groups will always appear at the top of the list.
-You can then filter the list if you search a particular Chat or Group.

-If you search and filter by user name, beside the single chat with him, you will find all the groups you are in, with that specific contact.

-For every item it is shown whether there is an ongoing meeting (a camera icon will replace the small avatar icon), the Chat or Group is muted (a barred bell icon will appear), of if you have written a draft message.

-In both Chats and Groups there is a sidebar on the right-hand side, which carries a number of information and allows to carry out some actions.
-There are three different sidebars: one for Chats, and two for Groups (one for participants and one for users, which have slight different functionalities).

 .. grid:: 1 1 2 2
    :gutter: 2